nsearls-bu/ec601-project2/README.md

 - Command-line interface for specifying input folder, output folder, model selection, API tokens, and PII redaction flags.
 - Output is a redacted document with masked PII (using symbols such as asterisks or similar).

-# PII Scrubber

-## Mission Statement

-Our mission is to protect user privacy by developing a robust, automated PII scrubber capable of processing text documents and audio transcripts.
-Utilizing advanced natural language processing and customizable K-anonymity settings, our tool ensures compliance with privacy regulations (such as HIPAA) by progressively removing identifiable information to safeguard individuals in diverse contexts.

-## Product Overview

-The PII Scrubber is a command-line tool designed to remove Personally Identifiable Information (PII) from text documents or transcripts.
-It operates by sending the text through multiple redaction passes, using OpenAI's language models to progressively anonymize sensitive information.
-Users can customize the redaction level via a K-anonymity slider, which defines how much information is stripped away with each pass.

-### Key Features

-1. **Text document redaction**: Upload `.txt` files to be scrubbed for PII.
-2. **First-Level PII Redaction**: The tool redacts names, SSNs, phone numbers, emails, and other sensitive identifiers.
-3. **Multiple Redaction Passes**: Users can select how many passes the scrubber should make via the K-anonymity setting.
-4. **OpenAI API Integration**: Redaction logic is powered by OpenAI's large language models.
-5. **Local Model Support**: Optional functionality to use local models (mocked for now).
-6. **Docker Support**: Easily run the scrubber using Docker.

 ## Usage

 ### Command-Line Tool